bookyage/bkg/wp-content/plugins/ad-inserter/readme.txt

 == Changelog ==

+= 2.6.20 =
+- Added support for alt text and lazy loading for banner code generator
+- Few minor bug fixes, cosmetic changes and code improvements

+= 2.6.19 =
+- Improved code to reduce layout shift when using client-side device detection
+- Added translation for es_ES
+- Added translation for fr_FR
+- Added translation for it_IT
+- Improved compatibility with PHP 8
+- Few minor bug fixes, cosmetic changes and code improvements

+= 2.6.18 =
+- Added support to change Dynamic blocks setting for adinserter PHP function call
+- Few minor bug fixes, cosmetic changes and code improvements

+= 2.6.17 =
+- Fix for double client-side insertions when using geolocation (Pro only)

 = 2.6.16 =
 - Added support for ad blocking detection action every n pageviews
 - Added support to individually disable pageview or click tracking (Pro only)